rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

     After you click **Add SMS Device**, the Identity service sends an SMS text message with a four-digit PIN to the specified phone.

-6. On the Verify Code form in the control panel, type the PIN code sent to your mobile device in the verification code field.
+6. On the **Verify Code** form in the MyRackspace Portal, type the PIN code sent to your mobile device in the **Verification Code** field.
 Then, click **Verify SMS Device**.

     After you submit the verification code, the MyRackspace portal login page